-At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our residents and patients.
-On our post-acute care units, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.
+At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our patients.
+Within our post-acute care services, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.
+Our staff is committed to getting to know each patient and developing a one-on-one relationship that improves care and facilitates recovery.

 We expect a lot from our feet.
 They get us to all the places we need to go, while providing the anchor and balance crucial to physical activity.
 Our ability to stay active often depends on keeping our feet healthy.